Camera Obscura and World of Illusions is perhaps Edinburgh’s oldest visitor attraction, entertaining visitors since 1853.

 The attraction is on the right-hand side, just before Edinburgh Castle.
 Get Directions

-Visitors spend time enjoying the Outlook Tower from outside – the lower part of the structure was built in the 17th century and the upper storeys were added in 1853.
-Image: Paul Murray
+The lower part of the structure was built in the 17th century, and the upper stories were added in 1853.

 If you are coming by train, you must get down at Edinburgh Waverley Station.